ocp-power-automation/openshift-install-power/README.md

 ## Quickstart

 1. Export the IBM Cloud API Key and RHEL Subscription Password.
+Export RHEL_SUBS_PASSWORD only if your bastion server is based on RHEL.
     ```
     $ set +o history
     $ export IBMCLOUD_API_KEY='<your API key>'